-It should also be noted that if the patent holder has not used the patent within the territory of a World Trade Organization state, under lucrum cessans it will only be able to claim damages according to the notional royalty criterion.
-However, it will still be able to claim compensation for the value of the loss that it has suffered under damnum emergens.
+If the patent holder has not used the patent within the territory of a World Trade Organization state, under lucrum cessans it will only be able to claim damages according to the notional royalty criterion; however, it will still be able to claim compensation for the value of the loss that it has suffered under damnum emergens.

 The new Patent Act also sets out that when a judgment orders the defendant to cease its acts of patent infringement, the court will set coercive damages for every day until the infringement effectively ceases.
-The final amount of these damages, and the date as from when there will be an obligation to compensate, will be determined when the judgment is enforced, following the general rules set out in the Spanish Civil Procedure Act.
-Such damages will be added to the general compensation for damages described above.
+The final amount of those damages, and the date from which there will be an obligation to compensate, will be determined when the judgment is enforced, following the general rules set out in the Civil Procedure Act.
+The damages will be added to the general damages described above.

-Until the new Patents Act came into force on 1 April 2017, damages were calculated during the main 'declaratory' stage of proceedings.
-This has now changed, and the calculation of damages has been postponed to the second, 'execution' stage.
+Until the new Patents Act came into force on 1 April 2017, damages were calculated during the main declaratory stage of proceedings.
+This has since changed, and the calculation of damages has been postponed to the second, execution stage.

 Other than infringement and invalidity proceedings, the most frequent proceedings, although not very usual, are declaratory non-infringement actions.

-Any interested party may bring court proceedings requesting a declaration that a specific act does not constitute infringement of a particular patent.
-However, the action cannot be brought if the interested party has been sued for infringement of the relevant patent.
+Any interested party may bring court proceedings requesting a declaration that a specific act not constitute infringement of a particular patent; however, the action cannot be brought if the interested party has been sued for infringement of the relevant patent.
 The declaratory non-infringement action can be filed along with a patent revocation action.

 The action must be directed against the patent holder.
 Furthermore, all persons holding rights over the patent in question who have been duly registered at the SPTO must be notified of the complaint, so that they have the option to appear and intervene in the proceedings.
-Nevertheless, licensees will not be entitled to appear in the proceedings when their licence agreement prevents this.
+Licensees will not be entitled to appear in the proceedings if their licence agreement prevents this.

 The judgment of 19 April 2018 handed down by the Barcelona Court of Appeal (Section 15), which rejected a declaratory non-infringement action, illustrates the risks involved with this type of action.

-There have also been a handful of cases where the ownership of a patent has been disputed, although these types of cases are not frequent in Spain.
+There have also been a handful of cases where the ownership of a patent has been disputed, although those types of cases are not frequent in Spain.

 i Appeal before the court of appeal (second instance)